jamesplease/redux-resource/docs/api-reference/get-status.md

 2. `crudAction` *(string)*: The CRUD action to get the status for.
 One of `"create"`, `"read"`, `"update"`, or `"delete"`.

-3. `resources` *(Array)*: An Array of resource locators to get the status of.
-  For more on resource locators, see the Notes below.
+3. `metaLocations` *(Array)*: An Array of "meta locations" to get the status from.
+For more on meta locations, see the Notes below.

 4. [`isNullPending`] *(Boolean)*: Whether or not a request status of `NULL` is to be considered as a `pending` request.
 Defaults to `false`.
 See Notes on